ammahmoudi/diab-llm/tests/README.md

 # Tests Directory

-This directory contains test scripts for the LLM-TIME project.
+This directory contains test scripts for the DiabLLM project.

 ## Available Tests